SaeedAbdelWahab/DeployingWebSite/README.md

 $sudo nano /etc/sudoers.d/grader
 ```
 and replace the `ubuntu ALL=(ALL) NOPASSWD:ALL` with `grader ALL=(ALL) NOPASSWD:ALL`

+Change the following line in the file `/etc/ssh/sshd_conf`
+from `PermitRootLogin prohibit-password` to `PermitRootLogin no`

 ## Step 6 Create an SSH key pair for grader
 On your local machine run the command